 Need a smart TV but don’t have the budget?
 While there’s a good chance that you already own hardware that can make your TV “smart”, one low-budget piece of kit can make all the difference.

-5 Things a Smart TV Should Offer
+5 Things a DIY Smart TV Should Offer

-Before getting down to the “how,” consider the “what.”
-If your Raspberry Pi can substitute the functionality of a smart TV — thereby making a so-called dumb TV into a smart TV — what should you expect from it?
+Your Raspberry Pi can substitute the functionality of a smart TV, making a so-called dumb TV into a smart TV.
+So, what should you expect from it?

 - The ability to play media from a USB storage device or external HDD.
 This is possible via a USB port on smart TVs.
 On the Raspberry Pi, you should have a USB port spare to do the same.